 Trait Objects

 Types that implement a given trait may be of different sizes.
 This makes it impossible to have things like Vec<dyn Pet> in the example above.
+See memory layout after allocating pets

 dyn Pet is a way to tell the compiler about a dynamically sized type that implements Pet.
-Run following codes for verification:

 Rust infers a type for T based on the types of the arguments and return value, and turns generic code into non-generic code accordingly.
 Therefore, this is a zero-cost abstraction: you get exactly the same result as if you had hand-coded the data structures without the abstraction.